RuNpiXelruN/deputy-challenge/README.md

 ```
 make up
 ```
 **It may take up to 30 seconds for the containers to be running.

+To run using the Go runtime,
 ```
 go run cmd/main.go
 ```
-to run using the Go runtime.

 If you don't have Go installed, you can still run through the built binary provided within this repo **(which is a lot quicker)**

 Three binaries have been provided.
 One each for OSX, Linux, and Windows environments.
-To run the mac binary and view the CLI options,
+To run the mac binary and view the CLI options, from the command line execute,
 ```
 ./deputyJD
 ```